June is the driest month. However, do NOT overwater. Water slowly, deeply (5 or 6 inches deep), and let the soil dry between watering.

-Gardening Tasks by Month for Sand Springs, OK
+%y Gardening "To Do" Tips by Month for Sand Springs, OK

-Remove any faded or dead flowers to encourage new growth.
+Remove faded or dead flowers from your plants to encourage new growth.

 Remove any unwanted or vigorous branches from trees.

 June is not a good planting month for most edibles.
 You can plant melons, sunflowers, and sweet potato transplants.
 Be sure to water your transplants both before and after you plant them.